To view other videos, please click below for

 with HIV, who have never had any immune suppression and have never

-grown and they are having children!
-And we don't see it because
+grown and they are having children.
+We don't see it because

-the fear has people afraid to talk about HIV and AIDS or disclose
+people are afraid to talk about HIV and AIDS or disclose

 they have been infected.
-We don't have people coming forward to
+We don't have them coming forward to

 tell their side of HIV and AIDS.
 How are we going to get people